Coronavirus Community Support

 - Covid Mutual Aid is a network of local ‘mutual aid’ groups with a Google list linking to each initiative’s Facebook group.
 You can add your local group here.
 This umbrella organisation has brilliant (and evolving) resources to set up and run a group – including overviews of aims and roles, leaflet and sign-up templates, advice on request management and data storage, tips on online coordination, safeguarding, security and health and safety (to prevent best intentions from inadvertently spreading the virus).
 Single use cards, posted through a person’s letterbox, are available to download here.
 See also links to many resources and process examples below.

-- In addition, the new NHS ‘volunteer army’ will also collect food and medicine, as well as transport discharged patients and medical equipment.
+- In addition, the NHS volunteer responders collect and distribute food and medicine, as well as transport discharged patients and medical equipment; and more recently are helping at vaccination centres.
 See more / sign up here.

 In Devon councils and voluntary sector partnerships are increasingly coordinating information about local groups.
 Please search for a group near you, or add yours if not listed: